Psychology, Mental Health & Telehealth Services

 2. What actually happens in a therapy session?

 In the first session, your clinician will go over any important paperwork and discuss some general housekeeping with you.
 Your first session will be an opportunity for you to discuss your reasons for attending therapy.
-Your clinician will also ask you some questions to get a better understanding of your background, including family history, school/work experiences, social life, and any other important information.
-If time allows, you will be able to discuss your main goals for therapy and develop a treatment plan for following sessions.
+Over the first one to three sessions our clinician will ask you questions to get a better understanding of your background, including family history, school/work experiences, social life, and any other important information.
+You will discuss your main goals for therapy and develop a treatment plan for following sessions.

 3. Does therapy actually make you feel worse sometimes?

 Therapy is a safe space to talk about things that are concerning you.
-This can bring up a lot of emotion which, at times, may feel a bit overwhelming.
-Sometimes things feel worse before they feel better.
-Over the course of treatment, your clinician may work with you to try and regulate these overwhelming emotions.
+This can bring up strong emotions at times.
+Sometimes things can feel worse before they feel better.
+Over the course of treatment, your clinician will work with you to regulate and process your emotions.

 If you have any lasting concerns after a session, you can reach out to our team during business hours on 0439 341 849 or admin@streatpsych.com.
 You can also call the Bendigo Regional Mental Health Triage Line on 1300 363 788 or Lifeline on 13 11 44.